kstolk/MMM-Bluelinky/README.md

 ## Preview
 ![Test Image 3](/preview.jpg)
+Left Hyundai Ioniq example without custom name.
+As you can see this module is based on the MMM-Tesla2 module on the right.

 ## BlueLinky
 This package uses [bluelinky](https://github.com/Hacksore/bluelinky).
 It is an unoffcial nodejs API wrapper for Hyundai BlueLink